New Zealand passport: Passport note

+After the passing of Queen Elizabeth II, New Zealand passports continued to bear the name of "Her Majesty" in the passport note until stock of blank passports depleted.
+Newly issued New Zealand passports now bear the aforementioned in the passport note.

 Languages

 The textual portions of New Zealand passports are printed in both Māori and English.
 (Previously English and French.)

 Biodata page

 The biodata page of the current version of the New Zealand passport includes the following data: